Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Discussion

 If we assume that the stripping of F0083 is solely caused by passage through the intracluster medium (ICM), it is easier to reconcile our observations with previous studies of the cluster substructure.
 In Fig.~\ref{fig:pps_diagram}, we show the location of F0083 and the tidal interaction candidate galaxies on a projected phase-space (PPS) diagram.
-We also include three known jellyfish galaxies from \cite{moretti_observing_2022} as a point of comparison, and delineate the approximate boundaries of the recent, intermediate, and ancient infalling populations, taken from \cite{rhee_phase-space_2017}.
-The position of F0083 on the PPS would seem to indicate that it is already virialised, \textit{i.e.} not undergoing first passage, although this makes assumptions about virialisation that do not necessarily hold true for a system as complex as A2744 \citep{vulcani_early_2023}.
+We also include three known jellyfish galaxies from \cite{moretti_observing_2022} as a point of comparison (A2744\_06, 09, and 10), and delineate the approximate boundaries of the recent, intermediate, and ancient infalling populations, taken from \cite{rhee_phase-space_2017}.
+The position of F0083 on the PPS would seem to indicate that it is already virialised, i.e. not undergoing first passage, although this makes assumptions about virialisation that do not necessarily hold true for a system as complex as A2744 \citep{rawle_star_2014,vulcani_early_2023}.
 However, the position here within the PPS depends entirely on the expected membership of F0083 with respect to the cluster substructures.
 At a redshift $\zspec=0.3033$, F0083 is most consistent with being a member of the central substructures, likely the CTD using the formalism of \cite{owers_dissection_2011}.
 If we eschew the overall cluster properties, and adopt instead the virial radius and velocity dispersion of the Main-2 halo of \cite{furtak_uncovering_2023}, the halo most consistent with the CTD substructure, F0083 lies closer to the edge of the recent ($<3.63\,$Gyr) infall region described by \cite{rhee_phase-space_2017}.
+We stress that this does not mean that all galaxies in this region are definitely recent infallers, but that it is the most probable orbital solution given the observations.